Law and Justice

 During its foundation, it sought to position itself as a centrist Christian democratic party, although shortly after, it adopted more culturally and socially conservative views and began their shift to the right.
-Under Kaczyński's national-conservative and law and order agenda, PiS embraced the principles of economic interventionism.
-It has also pursued close relations with the Catholic Church, although in 2011, the Catholic-nationalist faction split off to form United Poland.
+Under Kaczyński's national-conservative and law and order agenda, PiS embraced economic interventionism.
 During the 2010s, it also adopted right-wing populist positions.
-After regaining power, PiS gained popularity with transfer payments to families with children, but attracted international criticism and domestic protest movements by dismantling liberal-democratic checks and balances.
-Political scientists have characterized the party's governance as illiberal or authoritarian.
+After regaining power in 2015, PiS gained popularity with more populist and social policies.
+It has also pursued close relations with the Catholic Church.
+The party is also described as "left-paternalistic".

 It is a member of the European Conservatives and Reformists, and on national-level, it heads the United Right coalition.
-It currently holds 198 seats in the Sejm and 44 in the Senate.